Allexton & New Parks F.C.

 Allexton & New Parks Football Club is a football club based in Leicester, England.
 They are currently members of the and play at New College Leicester, Leicester.

 History

 Allexton & New Parks were founded in 1996, initially as a youth football club in the New Parks area of Leicester.
 Going into open age football, the club joined the Leicester & District League, before joining the Leicestershire Senior League in 2012.
 In their first season, in the Leicestershire Senior League, Allexton & New Parks won the Division One title, winning the Premier Division a year later.
 In 2024, the club was admitted into the Midland League Division One, after winning the Leicestershire Senior League for a second time.
+On 24 February 2026, the club resigned from the Midland League Division One.

 Ground

 The club currently play at New College Leicester, Leicester.